-You may have decided you have a good reason to quit your job, but there may be something preventing you from doing it.
-For example, you may not be able to live without your income, even temporarily.
-If you find yourself in this situation you may not be able to quit until you have a new job lined up.
-If you can't quit your job yet, find out how to improve your situation
+You may have decided you have a good reason to quit your job, but there may be a bigger one that is keeping you from doing it right now.
+Maybe it's that mortgage payment you have to send to the bank every month, your rent or other bills.
+If you are unable to live without your regular income, even temporarily, you may have to put off quitting your job until you have a new one lined up.
+Find out how to improve your situation

-You will obviously have to tell your boss you are quitting.
-If you think you are going to stick around for a while, don't resign until you know when your actual date of departure will be and don't tell anyone until you tell your boss.
+Once the time is right for you to move on, you will obviously have to inform your boss of your decision.
+Don't resign until you know when your actual date of departure will be and don't tell anyone else about your plans until you tell your boss.
 You should write a formal resignation letter

-and speak to your boss in person, unless his or her office isn't nearby.
+and speak to your boss in person if possible.
 Give sufficient notice.
 Two weeks is typical for most jobs but professional positions require more time, generally three to four weeks.
-If you are currently immersed in a large project, give your employer the opportunity to have you train whoever will take it over.
+If you are currently immersed in a large project, give your employer the opportunity to have you train whomever will take it over.

 or write a new one, look for job openings

 .
 You should also let your network contacts